 On the first Friday of every month (roughly) we play a regular show in the Queen Street Mall and at Mick O’Malley’s Irish Pub in Brisbane City, and also play at a few other venues around town and beyond.
 Check out our calendar for current information about upcoming rehearsals and gigs.

-If you would like regular information about the band sign up to our news.
+If you would like regular information about the band follow us on Facebook.